Pete Johnson (American football, born 1954): Professional career

 A bruising runner and competent blocker, Johnson was a mainstay in the Bengals backfield.
 He was the team's leading rusher for all seven seasons he played for them, and scored 12 or more rushing touchdowns in three different seasons.
 His best season was in 1981, where he made his only Pro Bowl selection.
 Johnson set career highs in rushing (1,077 yards), receptions (46), receiving yards (320) and touchdowns (16), leading the team to a 12–4 record, with home field advantage for the AFC playoffs.

 In the postseason, Johnson helped the team record their first ever playoff win by rushing for 45 yards, catching 3 passes for 23 yards, and scoring a touchdown in the Bengals' 28–21 divisional victory over the Buffalo Bills.
 In the AFC title game (known in NFL lore as the Freezer Bowl), Johnson rushed for 80 yards and a touchdown, while also catching a 14-yard reception as the team defeated the high-scoring San Diego Chargers 27–7 to earn their first Super Bowl appearance.
 Cincinnati lost Super Bowl XVI at the Pontiac Silverdome 26–21 to the San Francisco 49ers, who limited Johnson to just 36 rushing yards and 8 receiving yards.
+In 1983, he played in just eleven games as he was suspended for the first four games of the season by NFL Commissioner Pete Rozelle after complying with a federal investigation into cocaine trafficking; granted immunity for his testimony, Johnson testified that he had purchased cocaine numerous times in 1980 and 1981.

-In 1984, Johnson was traded to the Chargers in exchange for running back James Brooks.
+Prior to the start of the 1984 season, owing to contract demands and disagreements with the team over his weight, Johnson was traded to the Chargers in exchange for running back James Brooks.
 He left Cincinnati as their all-time leader in rushing yards (5,421), touchdowns (70), and second all-time scorer with 420 points.
-Johnson spent the first three games of the 1984 season with Chargers and spent the final 13 games with Miami before retiring after the season ended.
+Johnson spent the first three games of the 1984 season with Chargers.
+The Miami Dolphins, in need of a back after the injury of Andra Franklin and failed acquisitions of Chuck Muncie and Rickey Young due to drug testing, acquired Johnson in late September.
+Johnson spent the final 13 games with Miami.
+In the 1985 offseason, the team tried to get him to lose weight as part of a contract offer, as he weighed over 280 pounds in May.
+Tasked with getting to 255 pounds by July, he apparently did not show up for the weigh-in for the team and ultimately never played again.